A 20th-Century Industrial Fortress In A Gold Rush Era Disguise

 Correcting the Record

 For years, locals and city officials have called this the building “The Cracker Building.”
-While the Black family certainly baked millions of crackers on this parcel in the mid-to-late 1800s along the section of the Sacramento Waterfront’s “Mill Row” the building you see today is actually a monument to the West Coast’s Paper Industry.
+While the Black family certainly baked crackers on this parcel in the mid-to-late 1800s, the building you see today is actually a monument to the West Coast’s Paper Industry.

-From 1925 until the late 20th century, this was a place of logistics and commerce.
-Today, we honor both: the Irish baker who broke ground here, and the paper merchants who built the walls that still stand.
-While the true fate of the original “Cracker Building” remains uncertain, its most likely end came in the form of a planned demolition along with the rest of he dilapidated, combustible buildings along Mill Row in the 1920s.
+From 1927 until the late 20th century, this was a place of logistics and commerce.
+While the true fate of the original “Cracker Building” remains uncertain, its most likely end came in the form of a planned demolition along with the rest of the dilapidated, combustible buildings along Mill Row in the 1920s.

 A REINFORCED EVOLUTION

-The high ceilings and massive support columns weren’t for beauty, they were for survival.
-In an era of seismic uncertainty, these “Industrial Chic” characteristics allowed workers to grade and cut paper with precision and more importantly, safety.
-The reinforced concrete floors were engineered to hold tens of thousands of pounds of paper products and logistics, protecting the “white gold” from the constant threat of earthquakes and riverfront fires.
+The high ceilings and massive support columns weren’t for beauty or aesthetics, they were for structural survival.
+In an era of seismic uncertainty, these characteristics allowed workers to grade and cut paper with precision and safety.
+The reinforced concrete floors were engineered to hold tens of thousands of pounds of paper products, protecting the building from the constant threat of earthquakes and riverfront fires.

 THE 1960’S MAKEOVER